Compare Small Business Loans

 For quick comparison, we've summarized our findings on the best lenders and loan programs for veteran small business owners in the table below.

 |Veterans with good credit||SBA Express and Community Advantage loans||8.00% - 10.00%|

 |Small business start-up loans||Accion||7.50% - 34.00%|

 |Veterans with employees called to active duty||SBA MREIDL loans||4.00%|

 What to Consider When Getting a Business Loan as a Veteran

-When applying for small business funding as a veteran, you should consider your specific situation to see what special programs and benefits you can qualify for.
+When applying for small-business funding as a veteran, you should consider your specific situation to see what special programs and benefits you can qualify for.
 As we showed above, there are many programs that are specifically for veterans that offer lower interest rates, educational resources or grants.
-While there are many products specifically for veteran small business owners, you may also want to consider a conventional bank loan or a loan from alternative lender for particular circumstances.
+While there are many products specifically for veteran small-business owners, you may also want to consider a conventional bank loan or a loan from an alternative lender for particular circumstances.

 Banks can offer large loans up to several million, making them a good option for significant investment in your business (i.e., purchasing real estate or long-term machinery/equipment).
 If you need money quickly or can't qualify for a bank loan, you may want to consider an online loan from an alternative lender.
 Many of these alternative lenders can fund loan offers within several days, and while APRs are higher, you can still get a good rate if you have strong qualifications.
 Alternative lenders are also a better choice if you need a smaller loan amount (i.e., $50,000 to $200,000) but need more than a microloan.